paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-025-electromagnetic-warfare.md

 (3) Recommendations for overcoming any deficiencies in the readiness of the combatant commands to conduct such operations and any material gaps contributing to such deficiencies.

+(4) An assessment of any current gaps in evaluation mechanisms for future joint use of dynamic spectrum sharing technologies.

+(5) The feasibility and advisability of establishing designated virtual ranges for the evaluation of tactics, techniques, and procedures for dynamic spectrum sharing technologies.

-(4) Such other matters as the Chairman considers important to ensuring that the combatant commands are capable of conducting such operations.
+(6) Such other matters as the Chairman considers important to ensuring that the combatant commands are capable of conducting such operations.

 ### Statutory Notes

 #### References in Text
 The date of the enactment of the National Defense Authorization Act for Fiscal Year 2024, referred to in subsec. (a), is the date of enactment of Pub.
 L. 118–31, which was approved Dec.
 22, 2023.

+#### Amendments
+2025—Subsec. (b).
+Pub.
+L. 119–60, § 1681(1), substituted “responsible for—” for “responsible for” and “; and” for period at end, inserted par.
+(1) designation before “synchronizing”, and added par.
+(2).

+Subsec. (c)(4) to (6).
+Pub.
+L. 119–60, § 1681(2), added pars.
+(4) and (5) and redesignated former par.
+(4) as (6).

+2024—Pub.
+L. 118–159 renumbered [section 505 of this title](./chapter-031-enlistments.md#section-505), relating to establishment of an Electromagnetic Spectrum Enterprise Operational Lead for Joint Electromagnetic Spectrum Operations, as this section.

-<a id="section-506"></a>
+<a id="section-500f"></a>
-## § 506.
+## § 500f.
 Evaluations of abilities of armed forces and combatant commands to perform electromagnetic spectrum operations missions
 **(a) Evaluations of Armed Forces.—**

 (1) Not later than October 1, 2024, and annually thereafter through 2029, the Chief of Staff of the Army, the Chief of Naval Operations, the Chief of Staff of the Air Force, the Commandant of the Marine Corps, and the Chief of Space Operations shall each carry out an evaluation of the ability of the armed force concerned to perform electromagnetic spectrum operations missions required by each of the following: